 What are the consequences of a 90-day IRP?

-- A tarnished driving record – the IRP remains on your driving abstract for five years and on your driving record forever
+- The 90-day driving prohibition, tarnished driving record, will remain on your driving abstract for 5 years and on your driving record forever ;

 Should I use a lawyer?

 If you want to dispute your 90-day IRP, an impaired driving lawyer is highly recommended.

 There are various defences you can rely on to successfully overturn an IRP.
 However, many of them are technical and require an in-depth knowledge of drunk driving laws.

 Best Vancouver IRP lawyers are in Mickelson & Whysall team!